Survivor: Winners at War

 Well, as long as I hold a keyboard and have pixels to burn, you can damn well bet I’ll do whatever I can to end the Edge of Extinction.
 In fact, there’s already a social media hashtag out there for this: #EndEdgeOfExtinction.
 Please, if you care about Survivor, start using this hashtag early and often.
 Send the message to Jeff Probst and Matt Van Wagenen and CBS that we want our game back.
 And while we love the fact that they take chances like EoE, we really like when they acknowledge that a chance sucked and they commit to never doing it again. /End Soapbox

 And with that, I’m out everyone.
-Please be sure to check back next week for Part 4 of our Winners at War preview.
-Also, I’ll finally make my predictions for the season, including my Final 3 and my pick for the winner of Survivor Season 40: Winners at War!
-One more thing – please let me know what YOU think?
-Am I way off base and Tony can actually win this season?
-You think Jeremy will be first out?
+Please be sure to check back next week for Part 3 of our Winner at War preview.
+And also – please let me know what YOU think?
+Am I way off base and Rob can actually win this season?
+You think Kim will be first out?
 Hit me on Twitter: @vannestjc.
 Thanks kids and take care!